vimode/frontend-mentor-challenges/README.md

 ######  Current Status

-- Starting the 'Newbie' difficulty.
+- Started at the 'Newbie' difficulty.
-- Currently working on the `profile-card-component`
+- Currently working on the `coding-bootcamp-testimonial slider`

 ###### Pending tasks for the repo

-- Build a custom showcase page for FrontendMentor to showcase all the challenges.
+- Build a custom showcase page for to display all the challenges/submitted solutions.
 - Fill `README.md` for this as well as each challenge with  challenge information, my experience, new technologies learned, new experiments in the challenge, time to complete each (approx. hours for each challenge)
 - Fill the index below